AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachine.md

 SupportVectorMachine is a supervised machine learning model that predicts values of -1 and 1 only.
 It assumes that the data is seperable by a decision boundary.

+## Stored Model Parameters

+Contains a matrix.

+* ModelParameters[I][J]: Value of matrix at row I and column J. The columns represent the features.

 ## Constructors

 ### new()